Creative Pebble

 Advice

 The Creative Pebble should be positioned as an option when desktop speakers are needed within an extremely limited budget (25 USD).
 If price and design aesthetics are prioritized over audio quality, and the primary uses are basic computer work and casual music listening, it provides certain value.
-However, the even more affordable Logitech Z120 at 16.99 USD exists as an alternative, surpassing the Pebble in pure cost-performance.
-If budget allows (50 USD or more), investment in products with higher measurement performance transparency and clearer technical specifications is strongly recommended.
-The Pebble is suitable only for situations requiring a compromise decision of “minimum functionality at minimum price,” and when considering audio quality improvement or long-term use, it is important to consider other alternatives.
+If budget allows (50 USD or more), invest in products with higher measurement transparency and clearer technical specifications.
+The Pebble suits “minimum functionality at minimum price” decisions; for audio quality improvement or long-term use, consider other alternatives [1][2].